JanHerca/urantiapedia/output/wikijs/en/article/Joshua_J_Wilson/Machiventa_Melchizedek.md

 c. **Next, Machiventa collaborated with many prophets and seers** on Earth, invisibly present from about 1866 BC to 30 AD, approximately 1,900 years in duration, until the times of the arrival and ministry of Christ on Earth.

-> _This same Melchizedek continued to collaborate throughout the nineteen succeeding centuries with the many prophets and seers, thus endeavoring to keep alive the truths of Salem until the fullness of the time for Michael's appearance on earth._ [UB 93:10.4](/en/The_Urantia_Book/93#p10_4)
+> _This same Melchizedek continued to collaborate throughout the nineteen succeeding centuries with the many prophets and seers, thus endeavoring to keep alive the truths of Salem until the fullness of the time for Michael's appearance on earth._ <a id="a63_247"></a>[UB 93:10.4](/en/The_Urantia_Book/93#p10_4)

 During this striking period of Earth history, many notable prophets and seers came onto the scene.
 I conjecture it was likely that Melchizedek collaborated, unseen, with many of them and fostered their efforts, especially as they pertained to the God concept.
 Highly significant persons and events include: